 This situation is not just bad for the physicians who find themselves in the grip of burnout – it’s bad for healthcare overall.
 During a session at the 2019 AAPM&R Annual Conference, other startling statistics highlighted the problem.
-Presenters Allison Bean MD, PhD of the University of Pittsburgh Medical Center and Monica Verduzco-Gutierrez, MD of the University of Texas Health Science Center of Houston, explained that we lose one physician per day to suicide.
+We lose one physician per day to suicide, according to Dr. Allison Bean of the University of Pittsburgh Medical Center and Dr. Monica Verduzco-Gutierrez of the University of Texas Health Science Center of Houston, who presented research at the conference.
 A physician experiencing burnout is two times as likely to leave their organization within two years, costing the organization more than $250,000 to replace them.

-In the Annals of Family Medicine, Bodenheimer and Sinsky proposed expanding the Triple Aim of enhancing patient experience, improving population health, and reducing cost.
+In the Annals of Family Medicine, Bodenheimer and Sinsky proposed expanding the so-called Triple Aim” of enhancing patient experience, improving population health, and reducing cost.
 They suggest that this widely accepted paradigm for optimizing health system performance should become the Quadruple Aim, which adds the goal of improving the work life of healthcare providers.

-Unfortunately, many solutions for this additional aim have been offered and failed, with undue emphasis on resilience – exactly who is resilient if not a physician who has made it through training?
+Unfortunately, many solutions for this additional aim have been offered but have failed, with undue emphasis on resilience – exactly who is resilient if not a physician who has made it through training?
 An intervention with professional coaching actually did improve resilience among physicians, along with emotional exhaustion and overall quality of life, but there was no change in depersonalization, personal accomplishment, or job satisfaction.
 Another intervention with facilitated discussion groups had similar outcomes.